 [SPOILER ALERT FOR WW84: AVOID IF YOU HAVE NOT SEEN THE FILM]

-To be hero is to be bold and to do the right thing.
-However, to be a villain is to rule the world… right?
+To be a hero is to be bold and to do the right thing.
+However, to be a villain is to rule the world, isn’t it?
 Not always.
-Wonder Woman 1984 (WW84) shows that there is more to villainy that your typical ‘I want power!
-Fear me’ situation.
-Instead, the film shows the antagonists, Maxwell Lord (Pedro Pascal) and Barbara Minerva (Kristen Wiig) as sympathetic.
+Wonder Woman 1984 (WW84) shows villainy doesn’t always include, “I want power!
+Fear me”.

 Barbara Minerva: Desperate To Stand Out

 When we meet Doctor Barbara Minerva, people avoid her like she has the plague.
 However, her life begins to change when she meets Diana.
-Seeing the Amazon-demigoddess’ confidence and how people admire her, the future Cheetah begins to obsess over her new friend.
+Seeing the Amazon-demigoddess’ confidence and how people admire her, the future Cheetah begins to obsess.

-Doctor Minerva’s desire to have everything Diana does makes her blind to reality and how she is hurting those around her.
-Little does Barbara know is that the subject of her obsession is not what she thinks and this comes at a price.
-She develops powers that mirrors her target’s abilities that were given to her because of her heritage as a daughter of Zeus.
+Barbara’s desire to have everything Diana does makes her blind to reality.
+Little does Doctor Minerva realise, the subject of her obsession isn’t what she thinks.
+She also develops powers that mirror her target’s abilities.

-Over time, Barbara gets super strength, speed, agility, and basically every other power that allows her to become Cheetah.
-Her final betrayal comes when she goes to a delusional Max and wishes to become an ‘apex predator’ which was hinted at earlier in the film with Diana’s cheetah print heels and Minerva’s powerful growl.
+Over time, Barbara gets super strength, speed, agility, and every other power that makes her Cheetah.
+Her final betrayal comes when she wishes to become an apex predator.

-Barbara’s greed and jealousy of Diana declines rapidly when she learns that Steve Trevor is her target’s long lost love.
-Also, Max’s manipulations of her as well the transformation she goes through to become Cheetah reveals how desperate she was to get everything she ever wanted.
+Barbara’s greed and jealousy of Diana decline rapidly.
+Especially when she learns Steve Trevor is her target’s, lost love.
+Also, Max’s manipulations and the transformation which makes her Cheetah reveals how desperate she is.

-Getting her unintentional mitts on the Dreamstone is what she thinks ends all her problems of being socially awkward.
+Getting her mitts on the Dreamstone is what she thinks will end her problems.
 However, it is nothing more than a tool that brings an end to any civilisation.

 Maxwell Lord: A Last Ditch Effort To Give His Son A Better Life

-Most portrayals of comic book super villains comes across as power-hungry for no reason or just downright annoying.
+Most portrayals of comic book supervillains come across as power-hungry for no reason or downright annoying.
 Look at Jesse Eisenberg’s portrayal of Lex Luthor in Batman v.
 Superman as one example.
-He’s egotistical and thinks he knows absolutely everything which is what annoys Diana when he begins talking about her father, Zeus in a negative light.
+He’s egotistical and thinks he knows absolutely everything.
+Ultimately, this is what annoys Diana when he begins talking about her father, Zeus.

 In WW84, we get Maxwell Lord as well as Cheetah.
-We’ve already spoken about Cheetah and how her jealousy of Diana is what fuels her.
-However, Max is a totally different story that happens to intertwine with both women.
-He also desires to save his oil company from collapse.
+We’ve already spoken about Cheetah and how her jealousy of Diana fuels her.
+However, Max is a different story that intertwines with both women while desiring to save his oil company from collapse.

 Max, Barbara, And How Their Stories Tie To Diana

-When the Dreamstone is recovered during a jewellery store heist, Diana silent wishes for Steve to return to her.
-She gets her wish, but it come with a price; her powers.
-The more time Trevor’s spirit remains on the mortal plane, the weaker she becomes.
+When the Dreamstone is recovered during a jewellery store heist, Diana silent wishes for Steve to return.
+She gets her wish, but it comes with a price; her powers.
+The more time Trevor’s spirit remains, the weaker she becomes.

-Diana meets Barbara Minerva before this and is somewhat weary of her, but they slowly becomes friends.
-Little does she realise, the gemologist is obsessed with her given how beautiful and confident she is.
+Diana meets Barbara Minerva before this and is somewhat wary of her.
+They slowly become friends, but little does she realise, the gemologist is obsessed with her.

-Like Max and Barbara with their wishes, Diana refuses to give up losing Steve a second time and thinks there has to be another way to save the world.
+Like Max and Barbara, Diana refuses to lose Steve a second time and believes there is another way to save the world.
 Trevor makes her realise that she needs to let him go as he will always be a part of her.

-Barbara’s refusal to give up her newfound ‘gifts’, stems from her unwillingness to go back to being the ‘loser everyone ignores’.
-Max is the same as he wants the world for his son but doesn’t see it – for a time – that this is not what Alistair wants.
+Barbara’s refusal to give up her newfound ‘gifts’ stems from her unwillingness to go back to being a “loser”.
+Max is the same as he wants the world for his son but doesn’t see that this is not what Alistair wants.

-Max and Cheetah might not be the most logical choice to appear together in a film at the same time, but to have them not want power the way most other villains do is really refreshing to see.
-This would not have been possible without the input of Geoff Johns who co-wrote the story with Patty Jenkins.
+Max and Cheetah might not be the most logical choice to appear together in a film at the same time, but to have them not wanting power is refreshing.
+Moreover, this wouldn’t have been possible without the input of Geoff Johns, who co-wrote the story with Patty Jenkins.

-Having Max and Barbara’s motives tie in to Diana’s was unexpected and really ballsy.
+Having Max and Barbara’s motives tie in with Diana’s was unexpected and ballsy.
 In saying this, more films should follow a similar method.
 Having these elements allows the audience to see that heroes and villains are not so different.